 "Thank you so much for a really lovely day.
 It was perfect.
 Great company, great food and even Robert thought my painting looked good which, of course, is down to you.
 Thanks again and we will be back (if you'll have us!)".
 MH

-If you are interested in joining a watercolour workshop or weekly class below are some quick links to the basic equipment needed.
-I hope they are helpful.
+If you are interested in joining a watercolour workshop or weekly class below is a list of the basic equipment needed.
+I hope it is helpful.

 Three 5ml tubes of Winsor and Newton Artist Quality paint:-